-Powdery and Common scab both are potato blemish diseases that cause unsightly scab like blemishes on the tubers which in turn result in the tubers being rejected or downgraded.
+Powdery and Common scab are both potato blemish diseases that cause unsightly scab-like lesions on the tubers which may in turn result in the tubers being rejected or downgraded.

 This can cause significant financial implications for growers.
 Effective and timely identification of these diseases is critical as a result.

-Common scab caused by the bacteria Streptomyces scabiei is prevalent across a range of potato varieties and can prove extremely costly to growers.
+Common scab caused by the bacteria Streptomyces scabiei, a common soil-borne pathogen, is prevalent across a range of potato varieties.

-Powdery scab is a fungal blemish disease caused by Spongospora subterranea which can also vector the Potato mop top virus, a sauce of spraing.
+Powdery scab is caused by Spongospora subterranea which can also vector the Potato mop top virus, a source of spraing.